lancedb/lancedb/docs/src/basic.md

 Learn about using the existing integrations and creating custom embedding functions in the [embedding API guide](./embeddings/).

-!!! note "Using Embedding API in Rust & Typescript"
+!!! note "Using the Embedding API in Rust & Typescript"
     The Embedding API is currently only available in Python.
 Support for Rust and Typescript is being worked on.

 ## What's next